Wolfy64/GatsbyJS-Portfolio/src/pages/resume.md

 * Developed a blog from scratch both Front-End & Back-End with PHP OOP
 * Developed a new system for booking and managing tickets online with <span class="nowrap">Symfony 4</span>
 * Developed a website, from conception to delivery as a team project
+* Developed a charity website using ReactJS, Styled-Components JustGiving API, Firebase.

 ## Education
 ---